hosim/hash_gleaner/README.md

          end
 ```

-hash structure can be described as `Proc` object.
+A hash structure can be described as `Proc` object.

 ```ruby
 proc = Proc.new{